mifi/lossless-cut/issues.md

   - If you're seeing a blank video at the beginning of the resulting file, try `Keyframe cut` instead.
   - You may try to enable the new "Smart cut" mode.
 However it is very experimental and may not work for most files.

-## Output file has same length as input
+## Cut file has same length as input

-If you cut a file, but the duration of the exported file is incorrect (or the same as input), try to disable all tracks except for the video track.
+If you cut a file, but the duration of the exported file is the same as input file's duration, try to disable all tracks except for the video track and see if that helps.
+Sometimes a file contains some tracks that LosslessCut is unable to cut.
+It will then leave them as is, while cutting the other tracks.
+This may lead to incorrect output duration.

-## When exporting you may lose some proprietary data tracks

-For example `tmcd`, `fdsc` and `gpmd` added by GoPro.
-These can however be losslessly exported to separate files if you want to keep this data for later.

-## EXIF / metadata
-EXIF/metadata can be preserved (see Export Options dialog), but it doesn't always output compliant files, so use it carefully.

-## Low quality playback

-Some codecs are not natively supported, so they will preview with low quality playback and no audio.
-You may convert these files to a supported codec from the File menu, see [#88](https://github.com/mifi/lossless-cut/issues/88).

-## MPEG TS / MTS

-MPEG TS (`.mts`/`.ts`) files have a tendency to be a bit problematic.
-It may help to **first** remux them to another format like MP4/MKV.
-Then you can open the MP4/MKV file an work on that.
+## Merge / concat results in incorrect duration, sped up or slowed down segments

+This might be caused by trying to merge files that are not compatible.
+Make sure they have the exact same codec parameters before merging.
+If you are sure they are the same, you can try to running each of the files through LosslessCut before merging them.
+By "running them through LosslessCut" I mean open each file and just export without cutting, and then merge each of the exported files.
+This might "clean up" certain parameters in the files, to make them more compatible for merging.
+In particular it might give them the same timebase, which is known to help.
+For more info see [#455](https://github.com/mifi/lossless-cut/issues/455).

-## Smart cut
+## Smart cut not working

 Smart cut is experimental, but if you're having problems, check out [this issue](https://github.com/mifi/lossless-cut/issues/126).

 ## Linux specific issues